-This project will map the country’s tidal energy resource in unprecedented detail and assess its economic feasibility and ability to contribute to Australia’s energy needs.
+The Tidal Energy in Australia project will map the country’s tidal energy resource in unprecedented detail and assess its economic feasibility and ability to contribute to Australia’s energy needs.
 It will aid the emerging tidal energy industry to develop commercial-scale tidal energy projects.

 Australia is home to some of the largest tides in the world, and with tidal energy systems considered to have the highest technical maturity in the ocean renewable sector, it has the capacity to make a significant contribution to Australia’s future energy mix.
 However, knowledge of Australia’s tidal resource, its spatial extent and technical implementation remain insufficient for the tidal energy industry, regulators, policy makers and research community to make any assessment of their risks for investment in potential projects.

-This Australian first project consists of three inter-linked components that will deliver:
+The Tidal Energy in Australia project consists of three inter-linked components that will deliver:

 - A National Australian high-resolution tidal resource assessment (~500m resolution), feeding into the Australian Renewable Energy Mapping Infrastructure (online resource atlas).